deepsathwara01/Discogs_playlist/README.md

 # Nodejs
-This is project of node js
+This is project of node js which uses discogs API and store playlist inside postgre database.